-To build up a motion planning system that considers deformable objects in the environment, the costs that are assigned to the edges of the roadmap need to consider the deformation costs.
+Since we are interested in considering deformable objects, we also allow for samples and edges that lead to collisions with these objects when generating the probabilistic roadmap.
+Accordingly, we need to consider the deformation costs when planning trajectories.
 Our system uses a weighted sum between the distance of the nodes in configuration space and the deformation costs.
 For an edge between the nodes i and j, its cost is given by where $\alpha \in [0, 1]$ is a user-defined weighting coefficient.
-The term $C{def}(i, j)$ represents the deformation costs that are introduced by deforming objects in the environment.
-In case the robot does not interact with any object, this term is zero.
-The term dist(i, j) corresponds to the distance between both nodes in configuration space.
-As a result, the robot prefers shorter trajectories over longer ones.
+The term $C{def}(i, j)$ represents the costs that are introduced when the robot deforms objects along its trajectory and the term dist(i, j) corresponds to the distance between nodes in configuration space.
+Our current implementation applies $A^$ to find the optimal path in the roadmap given Eq.
+(1).
+To obtain an admissible heuristic for $A^$ , i. e., a heuristic that underestimates the real costs, we use the distance to the goal configuration weighted with $(1 - \alpha)$ .
+Thus, we are able to find the path in the roadmap that optimizes the trade-off between travel cost and deformation cost.